Torido-Mir/Predict-Burn-Out/README.md

 + Employee Turnover: Employees experiencing burnout may leave the organization, resulting in recruitment and training costs for new hires.
 + Impact on Company Culture: Burnout can have a negative impact on the overall company culture and employee morale.

+* Target:

+        Burn Rate (BR): The value we need to predict for each employee telling the rate of burn out while working.
+        On a scale of 0 to 1,float datatype

 * Methodology:
 The data set comes with train.csv (for training) and test.csv (for testing).
 For methods 1 and 2 and their variants, I make 2 models.